 - While you generally have to be at least 14 to be employed, that doesn't mean finding a job will be easy.
 Older teens, especially those with experience, will likely have an advantage when it comes to getting teen-accessible jobs.

 - What jobs can a 12-year-old do?

-- While 12-year-olds are not of legal age to be employed in a traditional job, according to the U.S. Department of Labor, there are plenty of non-employment tasks a 12-year old could do.
+- While 12-year-olds are not of legal age to be employed in a traditional job, there are plenty of non-employment tasks a 12-year old could do.
 These include tasks for neighbors, like yard care, pet care, babysitting, sweeping and cleaning.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.